shiep18/EIS2020/students/YIFAN SUN/3D/readme.md

 ![mylogo](https://github.com/shiep18/EIS2020/blob/master/students/YIFAN%20SUN/3D/mylogo.png)

 # FAQ
-* Q:Default models are vertical.How can we make it horizontal?
+* Q:Default models are vertical.How can we make them horizontal?
-  * A:In the defination,We set blocks in order of x,y,z.So,we can adjust the order.I change the order into y,z,x which makes the model lie down.
+  * A:In the defination,We set blocks in order of x,y,z.So,I change the order into y,z,x which makes the model lie down.